pengtaikorea-adtech/go-utils/Readme.md

 Yes, go is super fast, so light-weighted that most other languages can never be comparable. ~~No, do not come up with some jewerly names.
 Sometimes we make bad decisions.~~ BTW, how's your performance with golang?
 R U lightweighted as much as it?

 No, Go doesn't support generic.
-Neigther it can bind dynamic types.
+Neither it can bind dynamic types.
 USE go generate instead. -- At this point, I, personally, supposed that the programming language is not for typing.
 Instead, it's for generators.
 If you're really into coding, *YOU MUST TYPING GENERATORS THAN ACTUAL CODE ITSELF*.
 Fantastic.
 Toast for googlers, those indexing-everything-in-the-hello-world-freaking-super-mega-genius.

 Bad news here: We, normal software engineers, are just novice.
 Those sophisticated hyper-physical-theoretic-art is not our taste.
 Trust me.
 You're typing **int** again!
 No build generator instead! have struct and its interface!
 You can not inherit anything from other struct, but well, how's nesting?
 Oh.